ideal-life-generator/ws-session/README.md

 # ws-session

-Don't donwload it now, it work currently with **ws-sessions**.
-Now it in progress.
+## *Don't donwload it now, it work currently with ws-sessions.
+Now it in progress.*

 Simple realization of Web Socket connection with session id.